 Some Key Features

 - Offline mode.
-Darcs is a distributed version control system.
+Darcs is distributed.
 This means your own working directory is a repository in its own right.
 You can quickly record your work even if you’re on the road with no access to the server or with a bad network connection.
 When you get home, you do a

 darcs pushto transmit it to the public server.